quintoandar/butterfree/GITFLOW.md

 ### Github workflow

 - Open a Pull Request against `master`
-- When the PR is approved and the staging deploy has been verified by QA, merge using `squash and merge`.
+- When the PR is approved and the deploy has been verified, merge using `squash and merge`.
 - A tag will automatically be triggered in our CI/CD.
 This tag/release will use the version for its title and push a new version of Butterfree's python package to our private server.